hermidalc/dragonfish/README.md

 dependency failing to see its required conda dependency C files or having other compilation issues.

-Therefore, you currently have to build Pufferfish using dependencies from your system-wide package manager (and therefore potentially need sudo/root permissions), e.g. for RHEL/Fedora Linux `dnf` or Ubuntu `apt`.
+Therefore, if you want to make you own Pufferfish build, you have to use dependencies from your system-wide package manager (and therefore potentially need sudo/root permissions), e.g. for RHEL/Fedora Linux `dnf` or Ubuntu `apt`.
 SeqLib successfully builds this way.

 ### Static build